3 Non-Invasive Breast Cancer Screening Options

 Breast cancer screening and preventative action are vital to early detection.
 Although modern science has evolved significantly over the years, the best defense women have against this terrible disease is living a healthy lifestyle, including proper diet, physical activity, and going for regularly scheduled mammograms.
 When breast cancer is caught in the early stages, chances of treatment being successful improve significantly.

 As the Canadian Cancer Society states, “breast cancer is the most common cancer among Canadian women (excluding melanoma skin cancers).”
 In 2017, over 26,000 women were diagnosed with breast cancer.
+This statistic is expected to grow to 26,900 women annually, in 2019.

 This number represents 25% of all new cancer cases in women that year!
 Therefore, on average, 72 Canadian women were diagnosed with breast cancer every day.
 So, what can women do to combat this disease?